OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 integer: 4L (the L means R will store 4 as integer)

 logical: TRUE, FALSE

+The above datatypes are referred to as *atomic* in R speak.

 The data types of R objects can be the variable types.
 These variables can consist of a dataset.
 Try to find the type of above mentioned variables x,y,z using class(), and the structure of x,y,z using str()